prestontravis/password_generator/README.md

 # Description
 Website to generate a random password using characters such as lower case, upper case, numbers, & symbols.

+## User Story
+AS AN employee with access to sensitive data
+I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security

+## Acceptance Criteria
 GIVEN I need a new, secure password.
 WHEN I click the button to generate a password.
 THEN I am presented with a series of prompts for password criteria.